BigDataehealthTools/GOAT_v3.1/README.md

 Run MySQL and apache server,

-In the GOAT/settings.py there is this import: import secrets.databases as databases.
+In the GOAT/settings.py there is this import: import secrets.databases as databases and you have 2 possibilities to set up your database:

-You have to create a folder called secrets containing a script that holds all the connection parameters to your database (host, port, user, dbname...).
+1-You have to create a folder called secrets containing a script that holds all the connection parameters to your database (host, port, user, dbname...).

+2- you delete the import secrets statement and at database in the settings.py file add:

+DATABASES = {
+   default': {
+        'ENGINE': 'django.db.backends.mysql',
+        'NAME': 'xe',
+        'USER': 'a_user',
+        'PASSWORD': 'a_password',
+        'HOST': 'dbprod01ned.mycompany.com',
+        'PORT': '1540',
+}

 Then run these commands in this order: